tresoldi/ngesh/manuscript/paper.md

 be exported into different formats such as Newick trees, ASCII-art representation, and tabular lists.

+# Statement of need

+The library addresses the need of more tools to investigate and teach phylogenetics in historical linguistics and stemmatics.
-As a building block for evaluating pipelines of analysis, the library is an alternative to the basic technique of randomizing taxa placement in existing cladograms, and to simpler tools such as the one by
+As a building block for evaluating pipelines of analysis, it is an alternative to the basic technique of randomizing taxa placement in existing cladograms, and to simpler tools such as the one by
 @Noutahi:2017 or the `populate()` method of ETE3’s `Tree` class [@ETE:2016].
-Within its intended scope of historical linguistics and stemmatics, it compares to popular alternatives, such as the R `TreeSim` [@Stadler:2011] and `geiger` packages [@Pennell:2014] and the `rtree()` function of `ape` [@Paradis:2018], by using default parameters that produce trees closer to those found in these fields.
-The library also addresses the need of a tool that can be used to teach phylogenetics in these fields by focusing on the generation of data, such as random cognate classes, which fit existing pipelines better than the results of tools developed with a focus on biology.
+It compares to popular alternatives, such as the `TreeSim` [@Stadler:2011] and `geiger` packages [@Pennell:2014] and the `rtree()` function of `ape` [@Paradis:2018], by using default parameters that produce trees closer to those found in the fields of its intended scope, also in terms of file formats that better fit existing pipelines.

 # Installation, Usage, & Examples